Joseph Bonaparte, King of Spain, King of Naples

 • Maria Teresa Acquaviva d’Aragona Colonna (born and died 1808)

 Meanwhile in Spain, after riots and a revolt, King Carlos IV of Spain was forced to abdicate in favor of his son King Fernando VII on March 19, 1808.
 Napoleon saw the weaknesses in the Spanish monarchy and decided to make a move.
-Carlos IV and his son Fernando VII were summoned to a meeting with Napoleon on May 7, 1808, at the Castle of Marracq in Bayonne, France, where he forced them both to abdicate, declared the Bourbon dynasty of Spain deposed, and installed his brother Joseph as King of Spain.
+Carlos IV and his son Fernando VII were summoned to a meeting with Napoleon on May 7, 1808, at the Castle of Marracq in Bayonne, France.
+Napoleon forced them both to abdicate, then he declared the Bourbon dynasty of Spain deposed and installed his brother Joseph as King of Spain.
 Immediately after Joseph was proclaimed King of Spain, uprisings broke out and resistance against him spread, leading to a guerrilla war that overshadowed Joseph’s entire reign.
 The resistance against Joseph made it nearly impossible for him to reign.
 In addition, Portugal and the United Kingdom came to the aid of the Spanish guerrilla forces in the Peninsular War.
 Due to the defeats in the Peninsular War, Napoleon was forced to reinstate Ferdinand VII as King of Spain and to make peace via the 1813 Treaty of Valençay.

 Napoleon’s quest for power led to wars throughout a large part of Europe.
 In 1814, Paris was captured by the coalition fighting against Napoleon and his marshals decided to mutiny.
 Napoleon had no choice but to abdicate.
 The 1814 Treaty of Fontainebleau exiled Napoleon to the Mediterranean island of Elba, 12 miles/20 km off the coast of Tuscany, Italy.
 Napoleon escaped from Elba on February 26, 1815, and arrived in France two days later.
 He attempted to regain power during the Reign of the Hundred Days, but he was ultimately defeated at the Battle of Waterloo on June 18, 1815, by a coalition of forces from the United Kingdom, the Netherlands, Hanover, Nassau, Brunswick, and Prussia.
 Napoléon was exiled to the island of Saint Helena, a British possession, in the Atlantic Ocean, 1162 miles/1,870 km from the west coast of Africa, where he died in 1821.